Obstacle Avoiding Robot Using Arduino

 Coding.

 First download and open Arduino IDE.
-Next open library manager and type “NewPing” in search box.
+Next, open the library manager and type “NewPing” in the search box.
 Install the NewPing library by Tim Eckel.

 Copy and paste the following code in Arduino IDE.